terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_nsxt_edgegateway"
+page_title: "VMware Cloud Director: vcloud_nsxt_edgegateway"
 sidebar_current: "docs-vcd-resource-nsxt-edge-gateway"
 description: |-
   Provides a VMware Cloud Director NSX-T edge gateway.
 This can be used to create, update, and delete NSX-T edge gateways connected to external networks.